Here Are Your 2017 Tony Award Winners

-The Tony Awards are live from Radio City Music Hall in New York City, and host Kevin Spacey wasted no time in poking fun at himself and his hosting capabilities at length in his opening monologue.
-But now that Hamilton isn’t here to steal the show, who will take home Tony gold?
-We’ll be updating this list – with winners in bold – as the show progresses.
+The Tony Awards were live from Radio City Music Hall in New York City, and host Kevin Spacey wasted no time in poking fun at himself and his hosting capabilities at length in his opening monologue.
+Without Hamilton to steal the show, it seemed like there was finally a chance for some friendly competition betweens casts and crews.
+However, the night went almost entirely as expected, with favorites Bette Midler and Ben Platt taking home prizes for Best Lead Actor in a Musical for their roles in Hello, Dolly! and Dear Evan Hansen.
+Those shows also took home the awards for Best Revival of a Musical and Best New Musical, respectively.
+Here’s the full list of the night’s champs, with winners in bold.

 Best Play